dogada/metajs/README.md

 grammar instructions, it will also execute semantic instructions defined specifically for your program.

-Imagine that you're explaining how does your program work to a grandmother who knows nothing about programming &mdash; it's an old grammar compiler.
-Now imagine that you're explaining the same thing to a girl with a degree in computer science &mdash;
+Imagine that you're explaining how does your program work to someone who knows nothing about programming &mdash; it's an old grammar compiler.
+Now imagine that you're explaining the same thing to someone with a degree in computer science &mdash;
 it's a new semantic compiler.
 But you will have to explain it in both cases.